kawaicheung/book-on-naming-things/manuscript/Ch_IteratingMeaning.md

 ```

 The decision is certainly arguable as I've reintroduced the tautologous conditional.
 But, there's little chance there would be any another meaning given to `isOfficeClosed() && autoResponseEnabled && !_email.IsSpam` being true.
-We live with the tautologous argument to keep the statement succinct, but we're unlikely to miss an opportunity to reuse this method elsewhere.
+We live with the tautologous argument to keep the statement succinct, and we're also unlikely to miss an opportunity to reuse this method elsewhere.

-[Can we explain this last bit better?
-Is the point of this and the last example clear enough?]
+This brings up an important general idea we see throughout all programming concepts.
+We make tradeoffs depending on how a section of code evolves.
+When I can find an apt name for the _cause_, I choose it.
+When I can't, I can reason naming an extraction for its _effect_ is still better than not extracting it at all.
+In the end, the goal is to continually renaming things to produce the most coherency given each situation.

 ====